1005 N. Marion St.

 DUI with Serious Bodily Injury

-If you were arrested for felony DUI with serious bodily injury, then contact an attorney at the Sammis Law Firm.
-Any charge of Driving under the Influence (“DUI”) is serious, but when it is alleged that drunk driving causes serious bodily injury then the felony penalties are particularly harsh.
+If you were arrested for felony DUI with serious bodily injury, contact an attorney at the Sammis Law Firm.
+Any driving under the Influence (“DUI”) is serious, but when it is alleged that drunk driving causes serious bodily injury, the felony penalties are particularly harsh.

 Click here to read more about our recent DUI Case Results.

-In many cases, if the driver is taken to the hospital, the arresting officer will delay an arrest until after the blood test results come back.
-In other cases, the officer might make an immediate arrest and the person is subject to remote booking from the hospital.
+In many cases, if the driver is taken to the hospital, the arresting officer will delay an arrest until after the blood test results are returned.
+In other cases, the officer might make an immediate arrest, and the person is subject to remote booking from the hospital.

-The FDLE criminal lab might take several months to return the results of the blood test.
-Keep in mind that unless your blood was taken with your free and voluntary consent, the officers needed a warrant.
+The FDLE criminal lab might take several months to return the blood test results.
+Remember that the officers needed a warrant unless your blood was taken with your free and voluntary consent.
 The warrantless blood draw is always a highly contested issue in these cases.

-After the lab results come back, a prosecutor at the State Attorney’s Office might decide to file the charge by direct information.
+After the lab results are returned, a prosecutor at the State Attorney’s Office might decide to file the charge by direct information.

-The prosecutor might also send you a notice that it intends to issue a subpoena for your medical records if you were taken to the hospital after the crash.
+The prosecutor might also notify you that it intends to issue a subpoena for your medical records if you were taken to the hospital after the crash.

 Attorney for DUI with Serious Bodily Injury in Tampa, FL